Learn how to Get legal Clients to Say What they’re Really Thinking and Take Your Advice

 - Apply the law of inertia

 Once an object is in motion, it tends to stay in motion.
-This principle of physics applies to human behaviour as well.
+This principle of physics applies to human behavior as well.
 If your client is hesitating to take the final steps in following your advice, remind them that they started the process by coming to you for your assistance; they agreed with your suggestions along the way.
 The way to keep moving in the right direction is to take the advice they came for to complete the process.

 - Point out the negative consequences if they don’t accept your advice

-Explaining how your advice will prevent negative consequences occurring will help in persuading your client to take your advice.
-If your suggested solution means that your client will get an excellent exchange rate on the deal if they sign the agreement immediately, point out that a delay could mean a less favourable exchange rate that could cost a significant amount of money if the deal is not finalised now.
+Explaining how your advice will prevent negative consequences from occurring will help in persuading your client to take your advice.
+If your suggested solution means that your client will get an excellent exchange rate on the deal if they sign the agreement immediately, point out that a delay could mean a less favorable exchange rate that could cost a significant amount of money if the deal is not finalized now.
 Suddenly, the client has something to lose if they don’t take your advice.
 Usually, this is an excellent motivator to take advice.

 - Set a deadline